Terms and Conditions of Venue Hire

 2.3 If the Event takes place less than eight weeks after the date of the Agreement, then you will be required to pay the entirety of our Price (as set out above) prior to the Event.
-We will invoice you for these promptly after formation of the Agreement and you must pay these within thirty (30) days of the date of our invoice.
+We will invoice you for the Price promptly after formation of the Agreement and you must pay it within thirty (30) days of the date of our invoice.
 We may raise a further invoice for any additional costs or charges arising under the Agreement, such as rectification costs, after the end of the Hire Period and you must pay these within thirty (30) days of the date of our invoice.

-2.5 We may acting reasonably vary any prices comprised in the Booking Contract by written notice to you in order to account for any changes in our underlying cost of supply (such as third party supplier charges).
+2.5 We may, acting reasonably, vary any prices comprised in the Booking Contract by written notice to you in order to account for any changes in our underlying cost of supply (such as third party supplier charges).

 2.6 The Booking Contract may specify a minimum number of Delegates on which our quotation is based.
 Unless we agree otherwise, you will be liable to pay the Price for that minimum number of Delegates even if the number actually attending the Event or using our services is fewer than that minimum number.
-After the end of the Hire Period we will, in raising our final invoice as described below, apply additional Price if the number of Delegates exceeds the number set out in this Booking Contract, based on our standard rates per Delegate.
+After the end of the Hire Period we will, in raising our final invoice as described below, apply additional sums to the Price if the number of Delegates exceeds the number set out in this Booking Contract, based on our standard rates per Delegate.
 We will not provide accounts to or in relation to individual Delegates.
 We will act reasonably to try to accommodate reductions or increases in Delegate numbers notified to us.

-(a) where the number of Delegates who attend the Event exceeds the number specified in the Booking Contract;
+a) where the number of Delegates who attend the Event exceeds the number specified in the Booking Contract;

-(b) where we are entitled to pass on any charges or costs to you under the terms of the Agreement (such as in relation to damage caused to our premises or equipment); and
+b) where we are entitled to pass on any charges or costs to you under the terms of the Agreement (such as in relation to damage caused to our premises or equipment); and

-(c) where we provide you with services additional to, or different from, those specified in the Booking Contract, in which case we will agree with you in writing an additional Fee for those services,
+c) where we provide you with services additional to, or different from, those specified in the Booking Contract, in which case we will agree with you in writing an additional Fee for those services,

 and you will pay the final invoice within thirty (30) days of its date.